Sage Marichi's Pose

 Modifications and Props:

-If you are having trouble bending forward, then sit on a folded yoga blanket as you practice to make it easier.
-You can also grasp a yoga belt around your back if you cannot grab your hands behind your back.
+If you are having trouble bending forward, sit on a folded yoga blanket as you practice to make it easier.
+You can also loop a yoga strap around your back if you cannot grab your hands behind you.

 Deepen the Pose: